Drug Court in South Australia

 - Pharmacological treatment if needed, such as methadone.

-- Relapse prevention including counselling and/or group therapy.
+- Relapse prevention includes counselling and/or group therapy.

 - Group therapy and individual counselling to help develop pro-social thoughts and behaviours.